Simple arcade game

 This article first appeared on the uLisp Forum.

-The game is implemented on the Adafruit PyBadge LC , which is a low-cost microcontroller board based on the ATSAMD51 with GameBoy-style control buttons, and a 1.8" 160x128 colour TFT display.
-The game will also work on the similar Adafruit PyBadge and PyGamer.
+To run the game you need an Adafruit PyBadge LC which is a microcontroller board based on the ATSAMD51 with GameBoy-style control buttons, and a 1.8" 160x128 colour TFT display.
+The game will also work on the PyBadge , or the Adafruit PyGamer which has a joystick instead of buttons .

 I've intentionally kept the game as basic as possible to make it as easy as possible to understand.
 My original aim was to have the entire game listing fit on one side of an A4 sheet of paper, and I've just about achieved that.